 PG&E and CUE respond that the Settling Parties are opposed to amending the settlement to include CCSF's recommendations due to the need for expedited review and approval of the settlement.
-However, PG&E states that it is willing to meet with CCSF and further discuss enhanced information sharing.
+However, PG&E states that it is willing to meet with CCSF and further discuss enhanced information sharing.133 reports, and therefore, it is unclear how and to what extent this information should be made more widely available.

 To the extent possible, the Commission intends for this information to be made available to local governments and the public in order to promote greater transparency on important issues of public safety.
-However, there is a lack of specificity in the settlement agreement regarding the format and content of these reports, and therefore, it is unclear how and to what extent this information should be made more widely available.
+However, there is a lack of specificity in the settlement agreement regarding the format and content of these

-&lt;sup>132 Settlement Agreement, Exhibit C, Sections B.16 and B.19.
+132 Settlement Agreement, Exhibit C, Sections B.16 and B.19.